exploratory-io/book/markdown/markdown-dashboard.md

 ## Set Number of rows

 For now you can set up to 4 rows on Dashboard.
-To do so, select # of rows from pulldown list.
+To do so, select Number of rows from pulldown list.

 ![](images/dashboard-set-num-rows.png "Set # of rows")